What is the apprenticeship levy?

-Levy payers will be able to use the full service from April 2017 to:
+Levy payers have been able to use the full service from April 2017 to:

-Non levy paying employers will be able to fully use this service from 2018.
+Non levy paying employers have been able to fully use this service from 2018.

-How will I access money paid under the levy?
+How do I access money paid under the levy?

-Once you have declared whether you are paying the levy or not, you will have access to funding through the new Digital Apprenticeship Service account.
+Once you have declared whether you are paying the levy or not, you will have access to funding through the new (Digital) Apprenticeship Service account.
 This can be used to pay for training and assessment for apprentices and also helps you find training providers.
-You will be able to register your account from January 2017.
+You have been able to register your account from January 2017.
 PAYE schemes must be verified and linked to account.
 You can have more than one account to keep schemes separate.

 When will the funds appear in my digital account?